sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 endfor
 ```

-The value of the variable ‘pairs’ after executing these statements is the map
+The value of the variable `pairs` after executing these statements is the map

 `[1 -> 2, 2 -> 4, 3 -> 6, 4 -> 8, 5 -> 10]`